TheMEMOLab/Functional-Meta-Omics-Bioinformatics-in-Action/docs/MetaG.md

 ## The effect of DNA extraction methods on ONT sequence quality.

-DNA extraction in BIO326 for metagenomics
+DNA extraction in the BIO326 course at NMBU for metagenomics

 ![METAG](images/bio326metag.JPG)